<em>Weigelia</em>: planting, growing, pruning

 -

-My Weigela has never flowered.
-I've had it for 4 years, but its foliage is very attractive.
-How can I get it to flower?
+My weigela has never flowered.
+I've had it for four years, but foliage is very attractive.
+What can I do to encourage it to flower?

 If your weigela hasn't flowered, there may be two reasons : • It's in too much shade!
 Weigelas need sun to flower.
-They can, however, tolerate partial shade.
+They will tolerate partial shade though.
 You'll need to move it.
-Thanks to its shallow roots, it won't suffer. • You're using a fertiliser that's too high in nitrogen: you're feeding the leaves at the expense of flowering.
-Choose a fertiliser for flowering bushes.
+Thanks to its shallow roots, it shouldn't suffer. • You're giving it a nitrogen-rich fertiliser: you're feeding the leaves at the expense of flowering.
+Opt for a fertiliser for flowering bushes.

 -

-I didn't prune my Weigela after flowering; can I prune it in March?
+I didn't prune my Weigela after flowering — can I do it in March?

-If you prune your weigela in March, you will have no flowers!
-Flowering takes place on last year's wood.
+If you prune your Weigela in March, you will have no flowers!
+Flowering occurs on previous year's wood.
 Wait until the end of June to prune: cut branches that have just flowered.

-However, if your bush is in the way, you can still prune in March: only flowering will be affected, it won't harm the plant.
+However, if your bush is in the way, you can still prune in March: only flowering will be compromised, it won't harm it.

 - Subscribe!